kkoole/mitmproxy-test-pinning/README.md

 This repository contains a collection of various mitmproxy addons and python wrapper scripts for using mitmproxy/mitmdump to test certificate pinning misimplementations.

-The original idea was to write a custom addon to dynamically generate a certificate while performing what is called 'upstream certificate sniffing'
+The original idea was to write a custom addon to dynamically generate a certificate while performing what is called 'upstream certificate sniffing', though we encountered difficulties with using the correct mitmproxy hooks and manipulating the TLS session before it is established.

 https://github.com/mitmproxy/mitmproxy/issues/6149